 Not sure what a good house temperature is for your space?
 Bell Brothers are here to help.
 Check out the guide below to see our recommended thermostat settings for summer and winter.

-What Is a Reasonable Thermostat Temperature for a House in the Summer?
+What Is a Reasonable Thermostat Temperature Setting for a House in the Summer?

 If you live in Iowa, you know how hot and humid the summer months can get.
 Thankfully, air conditioning offers relief from this uncomfortable environment.
 The key to indoor comfort is setting your summer thermostat settings to the right room temperature.
 Follow these tips to maintain a balance between comfort, energy efficiency, and energy costs all season long.

-- Don’t go below 70 degrees: Setting your thermostat below 70 degrees Fahrenheit could cause the air conditioner to malfunction or break down, leaving you with no cool air.
+- Don’t go below 70 degrees: Setting your thermostat below 70 degrees Fahrenheit could cause a malfunction or break down of your AC, leaving you with no cool air.

 - Don’t go above 80 degrees: Setting your thermostat above 80 degrees will cause the humidity level in your home to become unbearable.
 Stick between 70 and 80 degrees for optimal indoor comfort and monthly savings.